Chaos and Synchronization in Financial Leverages Dynamics: Modeling Systemic Risk with Coupled Unimodal Maps: Introduction

-This leverage-targeting strategy banks may adopt can result, due to the finite liquidity of the market, in a positive feedback between leverages and asset prices (\cite{adrian2010liquidity}), possibly leading to instabilities very much like what happens in physical systems with positive feedback.
-Being concrete, what happens is that if things go well, in order to maintain a certain leverage level, banks are led to borrow more; while if things go bad banks will start selling assets.
 For example, consider a bank having a target leverage $\lambda=10$, which it realizes having an asset value equal to $100$ and an equity equal to $10$.
 If there is a $1\%$ portfolio return, at the next time the bank will have an asset value of $101$ and an equity equal to $11$, with a resulting leverage $\frac{101}{11}\approx 9.2$, which is less than the target leverage.
 Thus, to increase its leverage, the bank will borrow some money and increase its asset value, determining as a consequence an increase in its price.

-This is also known as procyclicality of the Value-at-Risk constraint and has the effect of amplifying prices movements, which is particularly relevant during a falling period of a financial crisis.
+This positive feedback mechanism is also known as procyclicality of the Value-at-Risk constraint \cite{adrian2014procyclical} and has the effect of amplifying prices movements, which is particularly relevant during a falling period of a financial crisis (i.e. when prices of assets drop).

 On top of the above described feedback mechanism, another positive feedback effect may play a role.
 Indeed, many estimates of risk are based on observation of recent price movements.
 However, the choice of the time window in the past to consider to perform such an estimate is far from trivial, since there is a trade off between choosing a long temporal window in order to improve statistical precision and choosing a short window in order to capture a more timely measure of risk.
 This choice, determining the future trading strategies, endogenously moves the asset prices, resulting in a second feedback effect.
 The models developed here will take both of these feedback effects into account.